 Your child’s palate expander should be brushed each time your child brushes his or her teeth.
 You may have to help your child clean the expander, and we can provide additional cleaning tools to help with this process.

 What Results Can You Expect?

-After the palate expander is removed, your child’s adult teeth should be aligned correctly with the appropriate amount of space between them.
+After the palate expander is removed and in most but not all cases, there should be enough room for the remaining permanent teeth to erupt.
 The expansion process will also reduce the amount of time braces need to be worn, or in some cases, may completely eliminate the need for braces.